ispc/ispc/docs/ispc.rst

   };

-Because ``varying`` types have size that depends on the size of the gang of program instances, ``ispc`` prohibits any varying types from being used in parameters to functions with the ``export`` qualifier.  (``ispc`` also prohibits passing structures that themselves have varying types as members, etc.)  Thus, all datatypes that are shared with the application must have the ``uniform`` or ``soa`` rate qualifier applied to them.
-(See `Use "Structure of Arrays" Layout When Possible`_ in the Performance Guide for more discussion of how to load vectors of SOA data from the application.)
+Because ``varying`` types have size that depends on the size of the gang of program instances, ``ispc`` has restrictrictions on using varying types in parameters to functions with the ``export`` qualifier.  ``ispc `` prohibits parameters to exported functions to have varying type unless the parameter is of pointer type.
+(That is, ``varying float`` isn't allowed, but ``varying float * uniform`` (uniform pointer to varying float) is permitted.)
+Care must be taken by the programmer to ensure that the data being accessed through any pointers to varying data has the correct organization.

 Similarly, ``struct`` types shared with the application can also have embedded pointers.